Friedrich Wilhelm von Steuben: Legacy

 Generally, Von Steuben Day takes place in September in many cities throughout the United States.
-It is often considered the German-American event of the year.
+It is often considered the German American event of the year.
 Participants march, dance, wear German costumes and play German music, and the event is attended by millions of people.
 The German-American Steuben Parade is held annually in September in New York City.
 It is one of the largest parades in the city and is traditionally followed by an Oktoberfest in Central Park as well as celebrations in Yorkville, Manhattan, a historically German section of New York City.
 The German-American Steuben Parade has been taking place since 1958.

-Chicago also hosts a von Steuben Day parade, which is featured in the U.S. film Ferris Bueller's Day Off.
+Chicago hosts a von Steuben Day parade, which is featured in the U.S. film Ferris Bueller's Day Off.
 Philadelphia hosts a smaller Steuben Parade in the Northeast section of the city.

 The Steuben Society was founded in 1919 as "an educational, fraternal, and patriotic organization of American citizens of German background".
 In the difficult post-World War I years the Society helped the German-American community to reorganize.
 It is now one of the largest organizations for Americans of German descent.

 A warship, a submarine, and an ocean liner (later pressed into military service) were named in von Steuben's honor.
-In World War I the captured German ship SS Kronprinz Wilhelm was renamed as USS Von Steuben, and in World War II there was the Dampfschiff General von Steuben, an ill-fated German luxury passenger ship which was turned into an armed transport ship during the war.
+In World War I, the captured German ship SS Kronprinz Wilhelm was renamed as USS Von Steuben.
+In World War II there was the Dampfschiff General von Steuben, an ill-fated German luxury passenger ship which was turned into an armed transport ship during the war.
 During the Cold War, the U.S. Navy submarine USS Von Steuben was named for him.

-Several locations in the United States are also named Steuben, most of them in his honor.
+Several locations in the United States are named Steuben, most of them in his honor.
 Examples include Steuben County, New York, Steuben County, Indiana, and the city of Steubenville, Ohio.
-Several buildings are named for Steuben, among them Von Steuben Metropolitan High School in Chicago, Illinois, as well as one of the cadet barracks buildings at Valley Forge Military Academy and College.
+Steuben Hill is named after him.
+Several buildings are named for Steuben, among them Von Steuben Metropolitan High School in Chicago, Illinois, and one of the cadet barracks buildings at Valley Forge Military College.